-The dean of a school or college, appointed by the president, is the chief academic administrator of the unit and as such is responsible for the personnel and program administration of that division and reports directly to the provost.
-The dean of a health sciences school or college reports directly to the vice president for research and health sciences.
+The dean of a school or college is the chief academic administrator of the unit and as such is responsible for the personnel and program administration of that division and reports directly to and serves at the pleasure of the provost.
 The dean reviews curricula and programs in the school or college, appoints chairs of departments and assigns their duties, supervises the use of funds, space, and equipment allotted to the academic unit, and supervises the preparation of the budget of the division.
 The dean is the presiding officer of the faculty of the school or college.
 Deans of colleges or schools that are not departmentalized also have the duties and responsibilities of department chairs (see below).

-In the South Carolina College of Pharmacy (SCCP), the campus dean reports directly to the executive dean who in turn reports directly to the vice president for research and health sciences.
+In the South Carolina College of Pharmacy (SCCP), the SCCP campus dean reports directly to the SCCP executive dean who in turn reports directly to and serves at the pleasure of the vice president for academic affairs and provost at USC and vice president for academic affairs and provost at MUSC.
 The executive dean reviews curricula and programs in the SCCP, appoints chairs of SCCP departments and assigns their duties.
 The campus dean supervises the use of funds, space, and equipment allotted to the academic unit, and supervises preparation of the budget of the division and assumes other responsibilities that may be delegated by the executive dean.